 - 1.1 The Council owns a range of assets which are used to deliver directly or indirectly services to the people of Moray.
 The investment needed to ensure that these assets meet the Council approved standard for the asset type is ascertained through the asset management planning process.
-The Capital Strategy links that process to the Council's Capital Plan. - 1.2 The Council also requires to invest to provide the infrastructure needed for economic growth, in accordance with the Local Development Plan, and to ensure that the Council operates efficiently and can meet the needs of transformation to a sustainable operating model. - 1.3 The CIPFA Guidance to Capital Strategy 2021 recognises that a capital strategy is not simply a document but a whole organisation approach to effective, long-term planning and investment, with outputs and outcomes that lead to healthy, vibrant, green and resilient communities, businesses, organisations and geographic areas. - 1.4 The Council through its medium-term financial planning, Corporate Plan, Climate Strategy and Asset Management Plans embraces the approach to capital strategy recommended by CIPFA. - 1.5 All investment in capital is made under the Prudential Code.
+The Capital Strategy links that process to the Council's Capital Plan.
+The Council's Corporate Asset Management Plan recognises that Asset Management Planning is an iterative process, with constraints imposed by financial affordability, and that is reflected directly in this Capital Strategy.
+Asset Management is recognised in the Council's Medium to Long Term Financial Strategy as one of the main vehicles which the Council will use to make strategic shifts in expenditure to achieve financial sustainability. - 1.2 The Council also requires to invest to provide the infrastructure needed for economic growth, in accordance with the Local Development Plan, but also to ensure that the Council operates efficiently and can meet the needs of transformation to a sustainable operating model. - 1.3 The CIPFA Guidance to Capital Strategy 2021 recognises that a capital strategy is not simply a document but a whole organisation approach to effective, long-term planning and investment, with outputs and outcomes that lead to healthy, vibrant, green and resilient communities, businesses, organisations and geographic areas. - 1.4 The Council through its medium-term financial planning, Corporate Plan, Climate Strategy and Asset Management Plans embraces the approach to capital strategy recommended by CIPFA, albeit tempered by issues of affordability, which are becoming more pressing in the current environment of higher interest rates and increased construction costs. - 1.5 All investment in capital is made under the Prudential Code.
 A revised version of the Code was published in 2021.
 The new Code contains requirements for a Capital Strategy and this Strategy complies with those requirements.
-The Code states that: - "A capital strategy should give a high level overview of how capital expenditure, capital financing and treasury management activity contribute to the delivery of the authority's plans and provisions of services along with an overview of how associated risk is managed and the implications for future financial sustainability." - 1.6 The Code requires each local authority to tailor their capital strategy to their own individual circumstances, whilst containing sufficient detail to allow members to understand how stewardship, prudence, sustainability, proportionality and affordability will be secured, taking into account any legislative requirements on reporting.
+The Code states that: - "A capital strategy should give a high level overview of how capital expenditure, capital financing and treasury management activity contribute to the delivery of the authority's plans and provisions of services along with an overview of how associated risk is managed and the implications for future financial sustainability." - 1.6 The Code requires each local authority to tailor their capital strategy to their own individual circumstances, whilst containing sufficient detail to allow members to understand how stewardship, prudence, sustainability, proportionality and affordability will be secured, taking into account any legislative requirements on reporting. - 1.7 The Capital Strategy incorporates an approach to affordability based on an expenditure cap.
+This approach requires an iterative approach to capital planning, identifying the expenditure required by the various drivers for capital expenditure then modifying planned expenditure to keep within the expenditure cap.
+In this respect the approach is similar to that adopted for revenue planning: a balanced budget is identified with estimated income limiting spending which is then planned and monitored to ensure it stays within that balanced budget.